Colourless Gas/Colourless Fuming Liquid

-Turpentine, also called spirit of turpentine, oil of turpentine, wood turpentine or gum turpentine is a fluid obtained by the distillation of resin obtained from trees, mainly pine trees.
+Turpentine also called the spirit of turpentine, oil of turpentine, wood turpentine or gum turpentine is a fluid obtained by the distillation of resin obtained from trees, mainly pine trees.
 It is composed of terpenes, mainly monoterpenes alpha-pinene and beta-pinene.
-It has a paint-like odour.
+It has a paint-like odor.

 Turpentine is also used as a source of raw materials in the synthesis of fragrant chemical commercial compounds such as camphor, linalool, alpha-terpineol, and geraniol.
 These products are usually produced from alpha-pinene and beta-pinene, two of the chief chemical components of turpentine.